How to Create SCCM Collection Based on Operating System Attribute Class | ConfigMgr

 SCCM device collection based on Computer Last Boot-up time

-SCCM Collection Query / WQL Query for computers not rebooted in last n number of days
+SCCM Collection Query / WQL Query for computers not rebooted in the last n number of days

-The below WQL query can be used to create collection for computers which have not been rebooted since n number of days.
-This WQL use SQL function DateDiff and GetDate to calculate the difference between current date and Last boot up time to find the gaps.
+The below WQL query can be used to create a collection for computers that have not been rebooted for n number of days.
+This WQL use SQL function DateDiff and GetDate to calculate the difference between the current date and Last boot up time to find the gaps.

 select SMS_R_System.ResourceId, SMS_R_System.ResourceType, SMS_R_System.Name, SMS_R_System.SMSUniqueIdentifier, SMS_R_System.ResourceDomainORWorkgroup, SMS_R_System.Client from SMS_R_System inner join SMS_G_System_OPERATING_SYSTEM on SMS_G_System_OPERATING_SYSTEM.ResourceID = SMS_R_System.ResourceId where (DATEDIFF(day,SMS_G_System_OPERATING_SYSTEM.LastBootUpTime , GetDate()) = 15)